MaQi-math/maqi-math.github.io/_pages/Seminar.md

 ---
+layout: default
 title: "Seminar"
 permalink: /Seminar/
 author_profile: false
 ---

-## Grad Analysis $\nabla$ Seminar at Rutgers University
+## Grad Analysis Seminar at Rutgers University

-This is a graduate seminar at Rutgers University, Department of Mathematics.
-Orgnised by Qi Ma since Nov.
+Grad Analysis $\nabla$ Seminar is a graduate seminar at Rutgers University, Department of Mathematics, Orgnised by Qi Ma since Nov.
 2024.

 Those who wish to receive e-mails about latest information may subscribe to our mail-list by sending "Subscribe" to <grad_analysis-join@email.rutgers.edu> or you could contact Qi Ma at <qi.ma@rutgers.edu>.